cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

 Activity: Configure the Source prototype
 ++++++++++++++++++++++++++++++++++++++++
 Our source, ``UraniumMine``, will provide the natural uranium ore for our enrichment facility.
 This facility takes two inputs, ``name`` and ``outcommod``.
-Using the Source Archetype and the table below, create the UraniumMine prototype.
+Using the Source archetype template above and the table below, create the UraniumMine prototype.

 +-----------------------+---------------------------+
 | Variable              | Value                     |